nickg-ca/agentic-reversing-exercise-generator/README.md

 # agentic-reversing-exercise-generator

-How to learn reverse engineering in late 2025
+A simple way to generate easy to moderate reverse engineering challenges that actually compile.